bertramdev/seed-me/Readme.md

 Details
 ---------------------------
-SeedMe looks for `.groovy` seed files in a seed folder inside the project `src` folder and in all included plugins.
-Any files at the root of seed folder will be processed.
+SeedMe looks for `.groovy`, `.yaml`, and `.json` seed files in the project `src/seed` folder and in all included plugins.
+Any files at the root of seed folder will be processed as well as one level deaper.

+**NOTE:** If the folder name contains the word `templates/` this is reserved for template inclusion when dealing with large blobs

-SeedMe also checks for a folder in the seed folder with a name that matches the current running environment and will process any files found in that folder.
+SeedMe also checks for a folder in the seed folder with a name that matches the current running environment or `env-${currentEnvironment}` and will process any files found in that folder.
 The plugin also, only runs seeds that have not previously been run by maintaining a checksum of the seed files in the database.

 Seed DSL